32X: Sega Neptune

 Although often referred to as a prototype, the physical unit shown in promotional contexts was in fact a non-functional mock-up constructed from wood and plastic, used solely to illustrate the intended industrial design of the system.
-One such mock-up, recognizable by several surface abrasions, has appeared in exhibitions organized by the Videogame History Museum, including events such as the National Videogame Museum, E3, the Game Developers Conference, and the Classic Gaming Expo.

-The Neptune has remained a subject of interest among enthusiasts, leading to various fan-made recreations incorporating original Genesis and 32X hardware, custom electronic integration, and 3D-printed enclosures intended to approximate the canceled design.

 Technical aspects and specifications

 Twin Hitachi 32-bit SH-2 chips power the 32X.

 The 32X can be used only in conjunction with a Genesis system.
 It is inserted into the system like a standard game cartridge.
 The add-on requires its own separate power supply, a connection cable linking it to the Genesis, and an additional conversion cable for the original model of the Genesis.
 As well as playing its own library of cartridges, the 32X is backwards-compatible with Genesis games, and can also be used in conjunction with the Sega CD to play games that use both add-ons.
 The 32X also came with a spacer so it would fit properly with the second model of the Genesis; an optional spacer was offered for use with the Sega Genesis CDX system, but ultimately never shipped due to risks of electric shock when the 32X and CDX were connected.
 Installation of the 32X also requires the insertion of two included electromagnetic shield plates into the Genesis' cartridge slot.

 Seated on top of a Genesis, the 32X measures 115 × 210 × 100 mm.
 The 32X contains two Hitachi SH-2 32-bit RISC processors with a clock speed of 23 MHz, which Sega claimed would allow the system to work 40 times faster than a stand-alone Genesis.
 Its graphics processing unit is capable of producing 32,768 colors and rendering 50,000 polygons per second, which provides a noticeable improvement over the polygon rendering of the Genesis.
 The 32X also includes 256 kilobytes of random-access memory (RAM), along with 256 kilobytes of video RAM.
 Sound is supplied through a pulse-width modulation sound source.
 Input/output is supplied to a television set via a provided A/V cable that supplies composite video and stereo audio, or through an RF modulator.
 Stereo audio can also be played through headphones via a headphone jack on the attached Genesis.